styyxofficial/DSC180B-Quarter-2-Project/README.md

 # Processing Electrophysiology Data to Extract Neural Trajectories

 Raw electrophysiology data is very high dimensional and contains a lot of noisy, spiky, activity.
 Due to this, it must be heavily processed before the accurate neural trajectories can be extracted.
 We utilized Variational Latent Gaussian Process in our study to reduce its dimensions and smooth our data.

+Using this dimensionality reduced smooth data, we created a classifier to predict mouse behavior.

-# Variational Latent Gaussian Process
+## Variational Latent Gaussian Process

 In a variational latent Gaussian process (VLGP), the observed data, y, is modeled as a Gaussian process, with mean function, f(x), and covariance function, k(x, x').
 The underlying structure in the data is captured by latent variables, z, which are treated as random variables.
 The prior distribution over the latent variables is modeled as a Gaussian distribution.